 |Amount of Shedding||Medium|

-History of the Pixie-Bob Cat
+History of the Pixie-Bob

-The Pixie-bob breed was accepted into The International Cat Association (TICA) as "new breed and color" in 1995, and for Championship status in 1997.
+The Pixie-bob breed was accepted into the International Cat Association as a native new breed in 1993 and for championship status in 1997.
 The breed was accepted by the American Cat Fanciers Association in 2005.

 Keep your cat's nails trimmed and provide a scratching post.
 Help maintain good oral hygiene by brushing your cat's teeth frequently.

 The Pixie-bob is described as dog-like in personality.
-These cats can be leash-trained easily, and love to take walks with their humans.
-Be sure to provide plenty of interactive cat toys and spend time playing with your cat to keep him exercised and mentally stimulated.
+These cats can be leash-trained easily and love to take walks with their humans.
+Provide plenty of interactive cat toys and spend time playing with your cat to keep it exercised and mentally stimulated.
 Your Pixie-bob will also appreciate one or more cat trees with plenty of varied-level perches for climbing, leaping, and exploring.

 Common Health Problems